In an attempt to protect ourselves from the sun's UV rays, it has, for the most part, backfired on us.

 The Skin Deep Cosmetics Safety Database is an excellent resource for checking how healthy a product or ingredient is, so you don't have to be a label expert to know what you're buying.

 Oil-based sunscreens are definitely the healthiest option on the market.
-They don't contain any water so synthetic ingredients like preservatives and emulsifiers are not needed to sustain the formula.
+They don't contain any water so synthetic ingredients like preservatives and emulsifiers are generally not needed to sustain the formula.

 Below you'll find only vegan and vegetarian options.
 They're oil-based, using mostly organic as well as natural ingredients, and non-nano zinc oxide.